Reduce the Rancor Minnesota Bus Tour

 Managing Difficult Conversations with Constituents and Colleagues Workshop

-For elected officials and administrators who deal with the public
+Only for elected officials and administrators who deal with the public (lunch is provided)

 10 a.m. – 11:30 a.m.
 Friday, May 2